-Candidates for this study were patients who were treated in the Holmium Embolization Particles for Arterial Radiotherapy I and II studies (HEPAR I and II; NCT01031784 (6) and NCT01612325 (7)), which were conducted between 2009 and 2015.
-These studies were in accordance with the Declaration of Helsinki and were approved by the local research ethics committee.
+Candidates for this study were patients who were treated in the Holmium Embolization Particles for Arterial Radiotherapy I and II (HEPAR I and II; NCT01031784 (6) and NCT01612325 (7)) studies, which were conducted between 2009 and 2015.
+These studies were conducted in accordance with the Declaration of Helsinki and were approved by the local research ethics committee.
 Before study entry, all patients provided written informed consent (6).

-In HEPAR I and II, multimodality imaging with F-FDG PET/CT and multiphasic liver CT were acquired during work-up.
-Preparatory angiography was performed several days before treatment, in which extrahepatic vessels were coil-embolized if necessary, and a scout dose of 99mTc-macroaggregated albumin (150 MBq, Technescan LyoMAA; Mallinckrodt Medical B.V.) was administered to assess the safety and intrahepatic distribution of subsequent administrations.
-On the day of treatment, Homicrospheres were administered as a second scout dose (i.e., 250 MBq) in the morning and as a treatment dose in the afternoon, with Ho SPECT/CT and MR acquisition after both injections.
-The total amount of administered activity was adjusted to the targeted liver volume, as measured on
+In HEPAR I and II, multimodality imaging with F-fluorodeoxyglucose (FDG)-PET/CT and multiphasic liver CT were acquired during work-up.
+A preparatory angiography was performed several days before treatment in which extra-hepatic vessels were coilembolized if necessary, and a scout dose of 99mTc-MAA (150 MBq, Technescan LyoMAA®; Mallinckrodt Medical B.V., Petten, The Netherlands) was administered to assess the safety and intra-hepatic distribution of subsequent administrations.
+On the day of treatment, Ho-microspheres were administered as a second scout dose (i.e. 250 MBq) in the morning and as a treatment dose in the afternoon, with Ho-SPECT/CT and MR acquisition after both injections.
+The total amount of administered activity was adjusted to the targeted liver volume, as measured on CT.
+In HEPAR II, the aimed absorbed dose was 60 Gy for the treated volume (MIRD mono-compartment method) (7).
+HEPAR I was a dose-escalation study, in which the aimed absorbed dose was varied between 20 and 80 Gy.
+Treatment was followed by a post-treatment Ho-SPECT/CT and an FDG-PET/CT at three months follow-up.
+None of the included patients received concomitant anti-cancer therapies.